Joseph Berchtold: SA career

 Upon re-joining the party in 1922, Berchtold became a member of the Sturmabteilung ("Storm Detachment"; SA), a paramilitary wing formed to protect its speakers at rallies, and to police Nazi meetings.
-Adolf Hitler, leader of the party since 1921, ordered the formation of a small separate bodyguard dedicated to his protection only instead of a suspected mass of the party in 1923.
+Adolf Hitler, leader of the party since 1921, ordered the formation of a small separate bodyguard dedicated to his protection instead of less trustworthy ordinary party members in 1923.
 Originally the unit was composed of only eight men, commanded by Julius Schreck and Berchtold.
 It was initially designated the Stabswache ("Staff Guard").
 Later that year, the unit was renamed Stoßtrupp-Hitler ("Shock Troop-Hitler").

 On 9 November 1923 the Stoßtrupp, along with the SA and several other paramilitary units, took part in what would become known as the Beer Hall Putsch.
-The plan was to take control of Munich and then seize total power in Berlin.
-The coup d'état failed and resulted in the death of 16 Nazi supporters and 4 police officers.
+The plan was to first take control of Munich, then Bavaria and then seize total power by marching on Berlin, much like how Mussolini and his Blackshirts had done in Italy.
+The coup d'état failed and resulted in the death of 16 Nazis, three police officers, and one bystander.
 In the aftermath of the putsch both Hitler and other Nazi leaders were incarcerated at Landsberg Prison.
-The Nazi Party and all associated formations, including the Stoßtrupp, were officially disbanded.
-Berchtold then left Germany and fled to Tirol, Austria.
-Berchtold was tried in absentia before the special People's Court in Munich in 1924 for his role in the Beer Hall Putsch and sentenced to a prison term.
+The Nazi Party and all associated formations, including the Stoßtrupp, were officially disbanded and outlawed.
+Berchtold ended up fleeing to Tirol, Austria.
+He was tried in absentia in Munich before the special People's Court in 1924 for his role in the Beer Hall Putsch and sentenced to a prison term.
 During his time in Austria, Berchtold continued to be involved with Nazi Party activities, even though it was illegal.

 When Hitler was released from prison on 20 December 1924, Berchtold was District Director of the Nazi Party in Carinthia, Austria and was leader of the SA there.
-After the re-formation of the Nazi Party on 20 February 1925, he again joined the party, documented as member #964.
+After the re-formation of the Nazi Party on 20 February 1925, he rejoined it, documented as member #964.
 In March 1926, Berchtold returned to Munich from Austria.
-He became chief of the SA in Munich.
+He became chief of the SA in Munich not long after.